HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 !!! note
     For hybrid deployments, refer to the ["Setting up staging for hybrid deployments"](#setting-up-staging-for-hybrid-deployments) section.

+!!! note
+    Ensure that both the publisher and subscriber have the same Helm configuration for creating collections (`allowEditorToCreateCollections`).
+This ensures consistent behavior for creating collections across environments.
+For more details, see the [DAM Access Control Management](../../usage/managing_dam/dam_access_control.md#overview-on-dam-collection-access-control) section.

 Use the `manage-dam-staging register-dam-subscriber` command to register or the `manage-dam-staging deregister-dam-subscriber` command to deregister the subscriber for DAM staging.